devzendo/onni/README.md

 ## What is this?
 A Raspberry Pi Pico experiment.
 Not much to see here yet!

+The intention is to build a triple-mode interface between a computer and an amateur radio transceiver.
+The three possible modes are (intended to be):
+1. A sound card.
+Audio from the computer causes the transceiver's PTT (Push To Talk button) to be activated, and the audio transmitted on the current frequency.
+When the audio from the computer stops, the received audio from the transceiver is sent to the computer.
+This allows the use of software such as WSJT-X, Direwolf, etc. This is similar to the Digirig or Tigertronics Signalink interface.
+2. A KISS modem.
+Packet software running on the computer uses the board to send/receive packets encapsulated in the KISS protocol.
+The board activates PTT and modulates the data in the appropriate form.
+Packets received and demodulated are sent to the computer in KISS frames.
+This is similar to the Mobilinkd TNC interface, and can be used with Direwolf and APRS software.
+3. A standalone TNC (Terminal Node Controller).
+The user interface is used to issue connections to remote AX25 nodes, send beacons, digipeat, and access the mailbox.
+Like the TNCs of the 80's.
+The board handles PTT and modulation as in mode 2, but has a complete AX25 stack and applications embedded.

+It presents an audio (mic, stereo speakers) interface and two CDC 'serial' ports.
+The audio interface acts as a sound card; the two serial ports are for:

+* The text-based user interface.
+Connect to it with a decent VT100 terminal emulator such as minicom or PuTTy.
+* A KISS (Keep It Simple, Stupid) interface.

 ## Project Status
 Started Nov 2024.
 Feasibility, building prototypes to reduce risk and develop understanding.